York Lions football: 2002 season

-2003
+2003 season

 In their first season with a new name, the Lions looked to build off their strong 2002 season as they had 17 returning starters on the team.
 Some also predicted that York was going to be the most improved squad heading into the year and had the potential to take down some of the OUA's top programs.

 However, the 2003 season went much different than predicted, as York dropped their first two games to the Queen's Golden Gaels (47–7 loss) and the McMaster Marauders (51–0 loss).
 York would win the next 2 out of 3 games, but followed up with a big loss to the Western Mustangs 44–15.

 York would win their final game against the Ottawa Gee-Gees 23–3 to qualify for the postseason and finish the year with a 3–5 record.
 While the main story of the game was the Lions making the OUA playoffs for the 3rd consecutive year, the contest also saw a dominating performance by rookie RB Andre Durie, who set an OUA record with 349 rushing yards.

 York would have a rematch with the Queen's Golden Gaels in the Quarterfinals, which they would lose 27–6.